RobinNixon/VectorLM/readme.md

 # 🌐 VectorLM v3.3
-*A Transparent Grammar for Reasoning huilt to work with LLM prompting, as LLM training, as a standalone substrate for a new typpe of AI, or simply defining primitives for all types of reasoning*
+*A Transparent Grammar for Reasoning built to work with LLM prompting, as LLM training, as a standalone substrate for a new typpe of AI, or simply defining primitives for all types of reasoning*

 ---